Where did I go: Meeru Island Resort, North Ari Atoll, Maldives

 Arrival at Male airport is fairly straightforward.
 The airport is very small (only one runway).
 You get off the plane and walk across the tarmac into the arrivals building.

-Visitors from most countries don't need a visa before arriving (but do check beforehand).
+Visitors from most countries don’t need a visa before arriving (but do check beforehand).
 At immigration you need to complete an arrivals card, hand this and the passport to the official to get your visa stamped.
 They will give you a departure card back with our passport.
-Hold onto this, as you will need it hand it back upon leaving Maldives.
+Hold onto this, as you will need to hand it back upon leaving Maldives.

 When the boat to Meeru arrived, those of us who were waiting were led to the boat.
 In total, there were about 30 visitors (and several Meeru staff members).
 There was a bit of a wait at the jetty until they loaded all the luggage to the boat, after which we were invited to board.
 (Tip: When you get on to the boat, you have the option of sitting outside or inside.
 It will be tempting to sit outside, but don’t.
 You will smell diesel fumes from the engine and it will be hot.
 Instead go inside, where it is air conditioned and you get a just as good view from the large windows)